 There’s nothing more appetizing than a juicy, tender steak just out of the grill or pan.
-But sometimes you’ll end with some steak leftovers that the next day are dry, tough, and unappetizing.
+But sometimes you’ll end with some steak leftovers that the next day turns into a rubbery mess.

-Lets start by making the star of this recipe: A delicious, smoky, mild chipotle salsa.
-And the best of all is that you’ll have control of the spiciness!
+Let’s start by making the star of this recipe: A delicious, smoky, mild chipotle salsa that goes perfect with those leftover steak tacos.

 How To Make The Chipotle Sauce